- Home

 Benefits of appointing a professional Executor

-Appointing a professional executor, rather than a family member, may take a lot of stress away from your family.
+Appointing a professional Executor, rather than a family member, may take a lot of stress away from your family.

 The role of the Executor is significant and can require a lot of work to be done at what is a very difficult time after having lost a loved one.
 The role may be too much for some people to handle while they are grieving.

-There is a lot of responsibility that comes with acting as an Executor - if the estate is not dealt with correctly the Executor becomes personally liable.
+There is a lot of responsibility that comes with acting as an Executor - if the estate is not dealt with correctly, the Executor becomes personally liable.

 Appointing a professional removes any personal liability from your family members and ensures that someone with professional expertise in administering estates is acting.